Artistic Team & Staff

 Artistic Team

-Sara Clayborne, Co-Director
+Sara Clayborne, Director/Co-Founder

 Originally from New York, Sara trained at the Ballet School of New York under the direction of Diana Byer and Sallie Wilson.
 In 2001, she graduated from the Professional Children’s School in New York City and began to dance professionally with New York Theatre Ballet.
 While dancing with NYTB, Sara had the opportunity to tour the United States and perform at the Florence Gould Hall in New York City.
 In 2004, Sara moved to Richmond, Virginia to join the Richmond Ballet trainee program.
 While at the Richmond Ballet, she performed with the professional company in such ballets as The Sleeping Beauty, A Midsummer Night’s Dream, and original choreography by Richmond Ballet faculty.
 She danced with Richmond Ballet for two years before being asked to join Starr Foster Dance Project.
 In 2007, Sara co-founded the Charlottesville Ballet, putting her myriad of experiences to work while keeping her love of performance alive in her dual role as dancer and director.
-She retired from the stage in 2012 in order to devote her time to the growth of Charlottesville Ballet.
+She retired from the stage in 2013 to devote her time to the growth of Charlottesville Ballet.

-Emily Hartka, Co-Director
+Emily Hartka, Director/Co-Founder

 Caitlin Lennon, Artistic Associate & Director of Repertoire

 Caitlin Lennon, originally from Bozeman, Montana, began her intensive training at the Queen City Ballet in Helena, Montana.
 She spent her summers studying at Juilliard, American Ballet Theatre in New York, Atlanta Ballet, Houston Ballet, and Ballet West on scholarship.
 Her travels across the country ended at the Richmond Ballet, where she was accepted into the trainee program on full scholarship and danced for two seasons.
 She also taught dance in the public schools with Richmond Ballet’s Minds In Motion program from 2007-2015.
 In 2008, Caitlin joined the Charlottesville Ballet as a founding member of the professional company.
 From 2015-2019, Caitlin worked as the Company Manager for the professional company, in addition to continuing her performances as a dancer.
 In March of 2019, Caitlin retired from the stage and accepted the role of Director of Repertoire, continuing her work with the professional company and trainee program.
-In addition to her work with Charlottesville Ballet, Caitlin is a licensed Realtor ® in the state of Virginia.
-Caitlin is looking forward to her 15th season with Charlottesville Ballet!
+In addition to her work with the Ballet, Caitlin is a licensed Realtor® in the state of Virginia.
+Caitlin is looking forward to her 16th season with Charlottesville Ballet!

 Emily Cloyd, Artistic Associate